mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-- and add some buttons, specific for the event.
+- Then we add some buttons, specific for the event.
-- some of the apps needed minor code forks to customise some apps for the event
+- some of the apps needed minor code updates to customise them for STS
-- We can see the app provides feedback if entered info doesn't match its view view of the world
+- We can see the app provides feedback if entered info doesn't match its view of the world
+- Here it's showing that the Team's reported location doesn't align with where they were last sent
 - RadioActiv8 is smart enough to say something is wrong…
-- …allows the operator to override suggestions, letting play continue
+- …but allows the operator to override suggestions, letting gameplay continue

 ---
 <!-- .slide: data-timing="1" -->